Are you interested in becoming a spearfisher? Or as the pros call it, a spearo?

 Research shipwrecks, areas that report amazing visibility, and spots with reefs and abundant marine life.

 Spearfishing is doable anywhere you’d feel comfortable snorkeling.
-So even if you don’t have a list on-hand of the best dives spots in your area, you can find your own!
+So even if you don’t have a list on-hand of the best dive spots in your area, you can find your own!

 Of course, if you like the sport, there are beautiful diving locations all over the world.
 The Philippines boasts brilliant flora and fauna and tons of coral reefs.
 And there are over 7,000 islands to choose from.